-The cognitive screening tools typically used to detect MCI in clinical practice differ in terms of the number of cognitive domains they cover, some covering each of the primary cognitive domains of cognitive function, typically referred to as "comprehensive" and others providing only partial cover "non-comprehensive" (Lonie et al., 2009; 2010).
+The cognitive screening tools typically used to detect MCI in clinical practice differ in terms of the number of cognitive domains they cover, some covering each of the primary cognitive domains of cognitive function, typically referred to as "comprehensive" and others providing only partial cover "non-comprehensive" (Lonie et al 2009; 2010).
 However, and in relation to the core of the present review, what they do have in common is that their administration and method of interpretation rely almost exclusively on a total achievement score.
 In fact, all of them provide a cut-off score for ease of interpretation and an impaired overall score is typically used to detect MCI in research studies and clinical practice.
-There are, however, many limitations with this standard restrictive "quantitative method" of interpretation of cognitive test performance that, in many cases, can lead to erroneous clinical interpretations.
+There are, however, many limitations with this standard restrictive 'quantitative method' of interpretation of cognitive test performance that, in many cases, can lead to erroneous clinical interpretations.
 As previously noted, an impaired score on a given test can be attributable to a range of underlying cognitive deficits, the nature of which would be hidden under a single index score.

-In order to circumvent this shortcoming, in this review, we propose to complement the traditional quantitative analysis of test performance in cognitive screening measures with the qualitative methodology developed by Kaplan (1988) which emphasizes the importance of the analysis of processes and errors in understanding brain-behavior relationships.
-To elaborate, beyond a "traditional" cognitive evaluation that pays attention almost exclusively to "how much" a person achieves on a cognitive task (total test score), a more qualitative, process-based, approach that observes "how" a task is completed (i.e. what kind of cognitive strategies are adopted) and "why" the person fails on the task, can aid in the process of early and differential diagnosis of MCI.
-To illustrate, two patients, with different underlying neuropathology, may obtain exactly the same score in a cognitive test but the way in which they approach the task, as well as the specific underlying cognitive strategies that they recruit to attain the score, may be very different.
+In order to circumvent this shortcoming, in this review we propose to complement the traditional quantitative analysis of test performance in cognitive screening measures with the qualitative methodology developed by Kaplan (1988) which emphasizes the importance of the analysis of processes and errors in understanding brain-behaviour relationships.
+To elaborate, beyond a 'traditional' cognitive evaluation that pays attention almost exclusively to 'how much' a person achieves on a cognitive task (total test score), a more qualitative, process-based, approach that observes 'how' a task is completed (i.e. what kind of cognitive strategies are adopted) and 'why' the person fails on the task, can aid in the process of early and differential diagnosis of MCI.
+To illustrate, two patients, with different underlying neuropathology, may obtain exactly the same score in a cognitive strategies that they recruit to attain the score, may be very different.
 Moreover, the reason for their failure in completing the task may also differ.
 This rich qualitative information can be invaluable for clinicians in their quest to determine the most likely underlying pathology responsible for cognitive failure.

-This approach to understanding the underlying cognitive processes by means of paying attention to test taking behavior and types of errors committed is widely known as the process-based approach (PBA), or Boston Process-Approach (BPA), to neuropsychological evaluation.
-According to Milberg et al. (1986), the BPA is a result of the work started by Edith Kaplan in the late 1960s at the Clinical Neuropsychological Services at the Boston Veterans Administration Medical Center (USA), and derives from the gradual combination of tests that had been proven valid in the clinical discrimination of patients with and without brain damage with tests that purported to measure narrow specifiable cognitive functions.
+This approach to understanding the underlying cognitive processes by means of paying attention to test taking behaviour and types of errors committed is widely known as the process-based approach (PBA), or Boston Process-Approach (BPA), to neuropsychological evaluation.
+According to Milberg, Hebben and Kaplan (1986), the BPA is a result of the work started by Edith Kaplan in the late '60s at the Clinical Neuropsychological Services at the Boston Veterans Administration Medical Center (USA), and derives from the gradual combination of tests that had been proven valid in the clinical discrimination of patients with and without brain damage with tests that purported to measure narrow specifiable cognitive functions.
 Kaplan and her team performed careful systematic observations of the problem-solving strategies used by patients (i.e. the way they successfully solved or failed to solve each problem presented to them).
-The resulting method allowed both a quantitative assessment of a patient's performance and a dynamic serial "picture" of the informationprocessing style that each patient used.
+The resulting method allowed both a quantitative assessment of a patient's performance and a dynamic serial "picture" of the information-processing style that each patient used.